Oregon Coast Community College: Aquarium Science Program

 Oregon Coast Community College offers a degree program in aquarium science, and is the only college in the United States to do so.
 There are two programs, one to obtain an associate's degree and the other a one-year certification for those with a bachelor's degree or higher in life sciences.
 Because of the limited number of places available (22 at present), applicants must apply early and are interviewed by several aquarists and biologists.
 Classes offered range from Biology of Captive Fish and Aquatic Animal Health Management to a scuba diving course.
 Those studying for either their associate degree or their one-year certification end with an internship at a public aquarium, zoo, fish hatchery, or marine laboratory.

+Small Business Development Center

+The College's Small Business Development Center (SBDC) has served Lincoln County business for more than 30 years, offering no-cost business advising to any one requesting it, in addition to workshops covering everything from fundamental (and timeless) accounting principles, to cutting-edge technology and tools.
+These various services and supports are designed and regularly updated to help Lincoln County businesses compete globally with capacities and supports that belie their rural Oregon location.